jakergrossman/osdev/README.md

 # osdev (denton)
 operating system dev fun

+## requirements
+- docker
+- grub-mkrescue

 ## compilation
+denton uses a Makefile wrapper to:
-denton uses docker to build a cross compilation environment:
+- build a Docker image with Meson and a cross compiler
+- build the operating system using the cross compiler with Meson

 ```
 Usage: make [subcommand]